-According to the National Osteoporosis Society charity (@OsteoporosisSoc), or NOS, factors that increase a person’s risk include:
+According to the Royal Osteoporosis Society charity (@RoyalOsteoSoc), or ROS, factors that increase a person’s risk include:

 Although osteoporosis is more common in elderly people, bones generally start losing their density and strength around the age of 35 – those who are at the most risk are people whose bones lose their density quickly.

 Those over the age of 50 have the highest chance of being affected by osteoporosis .
-According to NOS, one in two women and one in five men in this age category will break a bone due to osteoporosis.
+According to ROS, one in three women and one in five men in this age category will break a bone due to osteoporosis.